-- Your boat's engine and accessories were selected to provide optimum performance and service. - Installing a different engine or other accessories may cause unwanted handling characteristics. - Should you choose to install a different engine or to add accessories that will affect the boat's running trim, have an experienced marine technician perform a safety inspection and handling test before operating your boat again.
+- Your boat's engine and accessories were selected to provide optimum performance and service. - Installing a different engine or other accessories may cause unwanted handling characteristics. - Should you choose to install a different engine or accessories that will affect your boat's running trim, have an experienced marine technician perform a safety inspection and handling test before operating your boat again.

-Engine & Accessories Literature
+Engine & Accessory Literature